MiloBuwalda/uva-prog-c/40 Problem sets/20 Problem set 2/30 Hacker Edition.md

   certainly work on inputs other than these as well; hard-coding into your program the solutions to the above is not acceptable.

-[^2]: If you like this stuff, consider taking Computer Science 220r.
-[^3]: Take a look at `/etc/passwd` in the appliance, for instance; wherever you see x a password once was.
+[^3]: Take a look at `/etc/passwd` in the appliance, for instance; wherever you see `x` a password once was.
 [^4]: http://cdn.cs50.net/2011/fall/psets/2/hacker2/passwd
 [^5]: In case you test your code with other ciphertexts, know that command-line arguments with certain characters (e.g., ?) must be enclosed in single or double quotes; those quotation marks will not end up in argv itself.

   So that we can automate some tests of your code, your program must behave per the below.